 PhD Economics, "Conditional Cash Transfers and Human and Physical Capital Accumulation in Rural Mexico - An Empirical Analysis", University of Toulouse I, 2006

 Marta is an International Research Fellow of IFS, working at the Centre for Evaluation of Development Policies (EDePo) at the IFS.
-She works at the International Development Bank.
+She works at the Inter-American Development Bank.

 She previously worked at the Centre as an ESRC Post-Doctoral Fellow.
 From 2009-2011, she held a Leverhulme Trust Early Career Fellowship.
 Marta's research interests are in human capital investment decisions in developing countries, and in particular in early childhood development (ECD), education, and intra-household resource allocation.
 She is very interested in understanding the determinants of ECD and identifying programs that promote it.
 Marta's current research includes the design, implementation and evaluation of child psycho-social stimulation and nutritional supplementation programs targeted to very young children and their mothers in Colombia and India.
 She is also working on the identification of tools that allow measuring ECD outcomes amongst very young children in a cost-efficient manner, and are hence suitable for large scale evaluations.
 Marta has extensive experience in the evaluation of social and educational government programs in Latin America, including the Mexican Conditional Cash Transfer program.